quarterpastten/REF-2014-SQL-data-exploration/README.md

 #### Question 2: how many FTE (full-time equivalent) staff were there in total?

-Each submission had a given number of FTE staff, and so we need to add together the staff of every submission.
+Each submission has a given number of FTE staff, and so we need to add together the staff of every submission.
 A complexity in the data is that some submissions were further split into two or three submissions, with each having its own number of staff.
-Hence, we need to group the data not only by submission (i.e. unit_of_assessment_name) but also by any multiple submissions made (as specified in the *multiple_submission_name* column).
-We do this with fairly extensive use of GROUP BY:
+Hence, we need to group the data not only by submission (i.e. unit_of_assessment_name) but also by any multiple submissions made (as specified in the *multiple_submission_name* column):

 ~~~~sql
 SELECT ROUND(SUM(a.total)::numeric, 2) "Total FTE staff"
 FROM (SELECT AVG(FTE_category_A_staff_submitted) as total